matomo-org/developer-documentation/docs/generated/master/Piwik/Plugin/Visualization.md

 ### `beforeGenericFiltersAreAppliedToLoadedDataTable()` <a name="beforeGenericFiltersAreAppliedToLoadedDataTable"></a>

-Hook that is executed before generic filters like &quot;filter_limit&quot; and &quot;filter_offset&quot; are applied
+Hook that is executed before generic filters like "filter_limit" and "filter_offset" are applied

 #### Signature